 Share Some Love ❤️

 - Sift the flour and salt into a large bowl, place it in a refrigerator for about 15 minutes.
-Grate frozen butter into flour, once in a while mix in butter into the flour to prevent from sticking.
+Grate the frozen butter into the flour, while occasionally mixing it in to the flower to prevent it from sticking.

 - Make a well in the bowl and pour in about two-thirds of the cold water, mixing until you have a firm, rough dough.

 - Wrap the dough tight with a plastic wrap and leave in a refrigerator for 30 minutes.

-- Turn out onto a lightly floured board, knead gently and form into a smooth rectangle.
-Keep edges straight and even.
+- Roll the dough out onto a lightly floured board, knead gently and form into a smooth rectangle.
+Keep the edges straight and even.
 Don’t overwork the butter streaks; you should have a marbled effect.

-- Fold the top third down to the center, then the bottom third up and over that, same with sides.
+- Fold the top third down to the center, then the bottom third up and over that, same with the sides.
 Roll out again to three times the length into a rectangular shape.
-Place parchment paper on top of the dough, fold over top and bottom of the dough, Wrap with a plastic wrap and let it chill in a refrigerator for about an hour.
+Place parchment paper on top of the dough, fold over top and bottom of the dough, wrap with a plastic wrap and let it chill in a refrigerator for about an hour.